AmirHamzahR/Acceleration-of-Circuit-Simulation/README.md

 ![AoCs Banner](circuit_test/pics/Banner.png)

 # Basic Overview
-An MEng project which creates an optimizable circuit simulator mainly in C++ but also tested in Python and MATLAB.
+An MEng project which creates an optimizable circuit simulator mainly in C++ ([Armadillo library](https://arma.sourceforge.net/docs.html)) but also tested in Python ([NumPy](https://numpy.org/doc/), [Matplotlib](https://matplotlib.org/stable/index.html), [Pandas](https://pandas.pydata.org/docs/) library)  and MATLAB.
 The purpose is to test how far softwares and hardware could go along together in achieving the best performance benchmarks.
 The main method in simulating these circuits is by using LU decomposition for the sparse matrices from the circuit variables.
 This is by converting the circuit nodes into matrices using the Modified Nodal Analysis methodology,

 ![MNApng](circuit_test/pics/MNA.png)